bedekelly/postgres-docker/README.md

 ```

 Here, `hub` is the name of the database; this is set in the Dockerfile on line 4 by the environment variable `POSTGRES_DB`. `postgres` is the default user, which doesn't require authentication, but it'd also be possible to create a new user to access the database.

+If the SQL files for initialization start getting large, it's possible to use gzipped SQL files: just drop them in the `sql` folder.